Jennifer Johnston Biography (BBC)

 Her future engagements include her German opera debut, appearances with the BBCSSO, BBCNOW, RLPO and Bournemouth Symphony orchestras and her solo recital debut at the Wigmore Hall with Joseph Middleton.

 Jennifer Johnston Biography (Wikipedia)

 Jennifer Johnston is an English operatic mezzo-soprano.
-Born in Liverpool, she studied law at University of Cambridge and worked as a barrister while studying opera at the Royal College of Music (RCM).
-After graduating from the RCM, she became a member of the National Opera Studio through the sponsorship of Opera North.
-In 2005 she was awarded a Wingate Scholarship and a Susan Chilcott Scholarship.
-Later that same year won 2nd Prize in the Montserrat Caballé International Singing Competition.
+Born in Liverpool, she studied law at the University of Cambridge and worked in London chambers as a barrister before studying opera at the Royal College of Music (RCM).

 Jennifer Johnston Tracks